 Russia has ‘strategically lost’ war in Ukraine, says head of UK’s armed forces

-Admiral Sir Tony Radakin said Vladimir Putin’s forces might achieve tactical victories in the coming weeks but could not take over all of Ukraine.
+Admiral Sir Tony Radakin said Vladimir Putin’s forces might achieve tactical victories but could not take over all of Ukraine

 The head of the UK’s armed forces says Russia has already “strategically lost” the war in Ukraine and is now a “more diminished power”.

-Admiral Sir Tony Radakin said Vladimir Putin had lost 25% of Russia’s land power for only “tiny” gains.
+Admiral Sir Tony Radakin said Vladimir Putin had lost 25 per cent of Russia’s land power for only “tiny” gains.

 While Russia may achieve “tactical successes” in the coming weeks, he said any notion that the war had been a success was “nonsense”.